USS Surf (SP-518): History

 Dr. Harriss loaned the Surf to the Navy and the American Red Cross for use as an Ambulance ship in May 1917, he assumed all the costs for painting her in Red Cross livery, her maintenance and the salaries of the doctors and nurses detailed to her, as well as offering his own services.
 The loan was made on the basis that he be allowed to serve as the Medical Director on the yacht.
 She could accommodate 25 patients.

 The Navy assigned her the section patrol number SP-518 but never commissioned her, and returned her to Harris on 29 September 1917.
 The threat of submarines had put paid to the idea.

-From 30 July 1918 she started taking 120 Army patients a time from the United States General Hospital No. 1 on day trips, three times a week, along the Hudson as a recreation boat, musical entertainment being provided.
+From 30 July 1918 she started taking 120 Army patients a time from the United States General Hospital No. 1 on day trips, three times a week, along the Hudson River as a recreation boat, musical entertainment being provided.